 The room stays relatively cool

-If your computer’s environment stays at respectable temperatures (73 Degrees Fahrenheit (23 degrees Celcius) or lower), then there isn’t much point in installing an AIO.
+If your computer’s environment stays at respectable temperatures (73 Degrees Fahrenheit (23 degrees Celcius) or lower), installing an AIO isn’t much point.

 Your computer should cope with various workloads comfortably with a good quality air CPU cooler.